rchovatiya88/DemoTest/README.md

 Steps to get Protractor working on MAC, windows should be same.

-Step 1 - In the Terminal
+1. - In the Terminal

     Run this command - npm install -g protractor